Angostura Bitters – The Taste of Trinidad

 When I was studying in the USA it seemed that every bar had Angostura bitters on its shelves.
 I realized that to Americans this tiny bottle was seen as a cocktail ingredient.
-How so very different from here in Trinidad where Angostura bitters is a staple in every kitchen, and is used to flavour everything from soups, to roasts, to ice cream!
-Growing up a few drops of Angostura in a glass of warm water was used to rectify everything from nausea to upset stomachs.
+How so very different from here in Trinidad where Angostura bitters is a staple of every kitchen, and is used to flavour everything from soups, to roasts, to ice cream!
+Growing up a few drops of Angostura in a glass of warm water was used to rectify everything from nausea to diarrhea as well.
 Was there anything that this little brown bottle couldn’t do?

 Today the ‘House of Angostura’ is a local culinary landmark and has branched out to make rum, sodas, soy sauce and more.
 At the National Museum you can see how the original bitters bottle and labels (and health claims) changed through the years, and the Angostura factory complex is open to tours.
 But what exactly is Angostura bitters?